 2. Medical/Clinical Waste

-Medical waste is generated during the immunisation, treatment or diagnosis of human beings or animals or during research activities that involve the testing or production of biological materials.
+Medical waste is generated during the immunisation, treatment, or diagnosis of human beings or animals or during research activities involving biological materials’ testing or production.

 3. Electrical Waste (E-waste)

-Electrical waste is generated from electronic devices, including printers, computers and computer parts, telephones, music and DVD players, vacuum cleaners, TVs, and so on.
+Electrical waste is generated from electronic devices, including printers, computers and monitors, telephones, music and DVD players, vacuum cleaners, TVs, etc.

 4. Hazardous Waste

-Hazardous waste is normally regulated by the federal government and includes pesticides, some dangerous pharmaceuticals, some paints, mercury, weed killers, household chemicals and cleaners, flammable liquids, fluorescent light bulbs, aerosol cans, solvents, etc.
+Hazardous waste is normally regulated by the federal government and includes pesticides, some dangerous pharmaceuticals, lead or paints, mercury, weed killers, household chemicals and cleaners, flammable liquids, fluorescent light bulbs, aerosol cans, solvents, etc.

 Disposing of hazardous materials in your recycling bin or general waste isn’t safe as they can be reactive, toxic, inflammable, corrosive or explosive.
-Chemicals in improperly or illegally disposed hazardous waste can be released into the environment and contaminate our water, air, and possibly the food we eat.
+Chemicals in improperly or illegally disposed of hazardous waste can be released into the environment, contaminating our water, air, and possibly the food we eat.
 For example, just one gallon of used oil can make one million gallons of fresh-water undrinkable.

 5. Recyclable Waste

-Rubbish should be sorted at the source in order for it to be recycled.
-Remember to squash down boxes, bottles and cans so that you can be able to fit more items into your recycling container or bag.
+Rubbish should be sorted at the source for it to be recycled.
+Remember to squash down boxes, bottles and cans so that you can fit more items into your recycling container or bag.

 6. Construction And Demolition Debris

-This is normally weighty and bulky material that is generated during renovation and construction projects.
-It may include materials such as bricks, ceiling tiles, roofing shingles, plumbing fixtures, asphalt, carpeting, wood, fill dirt, concrete, bricks, etc.
+This normally weighty and bulky material is generated during renovation and construction projects.
+It may include bricks, ceiling tiles, roofing shingles, plumbing fixtures, asphalt, carpeting, wood, fill dirt, concrete, bricks, etc.

 7. Green Waste

-This is composed of landscaping and food waste that will naturally breakdown in short periods of time under the appropriate temperature and pressure conditions.
-It includes weed clippings, grass, branches and tree limbs, waste from vegetable produce, grains and bread and paper products.
+This comprises landscaping and food waste that will naturally break down in short periods under the appropriate temperature and pressure conditions.
+It includes weed clippings, grass, branches and tree limbs, waste from vegetable produce, grains, bread, and paper products.

-These are the 7 main types of rubbish which are generated in most homes.
-Industrial buildings also generate industrial waste from leather, food, electronics, glass, plastic, textile and metal product manufacture.
-Industrial waste is highly dangerous to animals, humans and plants and the environment.
-Improper disposal of industrial solid and liquid waste can lead to disease, death and sometimes an environmental damage that can continue for many generations.
+Improper disposal of industrial solid and liquid waste can lead to disease, death and sometimes environmental damage that can continue for many generations.

-Effective and efficient management of waste is best achieved at the point it is generated.
+Effective and efficient waste management is best achieved at the point it is generated.
 If we all get involved in the proper disposal of waste, we can have a powerful positive effect on our health and the environment.

-You can easily dispose of some of the 7 types of common rubbish in this post by calling Paul’s Rubbish Removal.
-We will ensure you safe rubbish removal and disposal in a responsible manner.
+You can easily dispose of some of the 12 types of common rubbish in this post by calling Paul’s Rubbish Removal Sydney.
+We will ensure your rubbish is disposed of responsibly and safely.